ibm-bluemix-mobile-services/bms-pushnotifications-serversdk-swift/README.md

         $0.attachmentUrl = "attachmentUrl"
     }))

-    /* Use GcmBuilder for construction, set only those members which you required and pass it
-     * as a parameter.
-Many new attributes added out of which style and lights attributes you
+    /* Use GcmBuilder for construction.
+Many new attributes added out of which style
-     * need to construct as a json. usage in shown below :
+     * and lights attributes you need to construct. usage in shown below.
     */

     $0.gcm = Notification.Settings.Gcm(gcmBuilder:GcmBuilder(build: {